SathwikaKarre/devops-hands-on-100-days/Day-13-IPtables-Installation-And-Configuration/README.md

 sudo iptables -I INPUT 2 -p tcp --dport 8089 -j DROP (all other app servers is droped from access through 8089 port)
 ## To make sure changes of iptables as it is after reboot use below command to save it
 service iptables save
+## Verify connecting using telnet
+telnet stapp01 8089 , telnet stapp02 8089 , telnet stapp03 8089  (accessible when logged in with stlb01 server)

+This is not accessibile through app server 1,2,3 when checked

+Hence the commands we executed are correct and task is solved.